Curved Representation Space of Vision Transformers: Conclusion

 \section{Conclusion}

 We studied the input-output relationship of Transformers by examining the trajectory of the output in the representation space with respect to linear movements in the input space.
 The experimental results indicated that the representation space of Transformers is curved around some data, which explains high robustness and underconfident prediction of Transformers.
-It was also shown that the curved regions are formed at the early stage of training and can cause difficulty in training.

-Based on our findings, many interesting research questions can follow towards better understanding of the working mechanism of neural networks, such as which architectural components and optimization techniques promote curved regions, how curved regions can be reduced or intensified during or after training, how curvedness can be quantified, etc.